acavalla/chitter-challenge-2/README.md

 Aspects of the chitter challenge

 - MVC
-  - Model: ruby, lots of self. methods
+  - Model: Ruby, lots of self. methods
   - View: .erb files, html with interpolated ruby logic
     - Sign up/in page [being signed in is not necessary to view peeps]
     - Peeps